 Start where you are.

 Experimenting in the kitchen keeps me on my toes and sometimes leads to epic failures.
 Epic.
 Stay tuned for posts on “Making the Book”– I’ve got one in there on recipe testing that might make you chuckle or shudder.
 Here’s a pro-tip: all cooks will have epic failures at some point.
 But, just like the importance of pre-writing or even writing four “poems” that actually may only yield a line or idea, without failure in the kitchen we wouldn’t know what not to do the next time or new ways to tackle an old concept.
 More often than not, though, nothing cataclysmic occurs other than capturing flavors teasing me for days on end as figments, the way a line of poetry just nags at the mind until it’s ready to be realized on paper.
 The point in cooking, just like writing is to keep doing it regularly.
-Inspiration strikes during visits to a farmer’s market, listening to Mumford and Sons’ first album, while reading poetry (right now, the long poem Gabriel by Edward Hirsch is reverberating through me) or I help it along…
+Inspiration strikes during visits to farmer’s markets, listening to Coldplay, while reading poetry (right now, the long poem Gabriel by Edward Hirsch is reverberating through me) or I help it along…

 I’m glad you’re here.